robertocommit/PostgresqlSnapshotManager/README.md

 docker exec -it mypostgres16 psql -U postgres -d YOUR_DB_NAME
 ```

-Finally once inside the database, list all the tables available
+Finally once inside the database, list all the tables available.

 ```
 \dt